Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Discussion and Implication

 In RQ$_3$, we explored changes associated with different \llm version types on \HF.
 Our analysis revealed distinct usage patterns but also highlighted a significant issue: over 50\% of major and minor versions lacked clear predecessor-successor connections, primarily due to missing or deleted versions.
 This lack of information poses challenges for users tracking updates or locating specific \llm versions.

-Furthermore, we found that among all model artifacts, model cards experienced the most frequent changes between major and minor versions, with 71\% of major versions and 80\% of minor versions showing updates in this area.
+In addition to the issues with missing predecessor-successor connections, we found that among all model artifacts, model cards experienced the most frequent changes between major and minor versions, with 71\% of major versions and 80\% of minor versions showing updates in this area.
 This indicates that changes to documentation or usage instructions are the most prevalent between releases.
-Additionally, major versions also demonstrated significant changes in base models (13\%), suggesting potential shifts in the underlying architecture.
+Moreover, major versions also demonstrated significant changes in base models (13\%), suggesting potential shifts in the underlying architecture.
 This highlights the importance of clear versioning, as major changes can impact user workflows and require careful consideration before adoption.
 We identified a total of 28 different changes grouped into 9 categories.
 While trends in changes were observed, they did not significantly differ between major and minor versions, except for configuration, license, and other changes.
 This highlights the need for clear and consistent versioning practices.
 Without a standardized system, users face challenges such as hesitation to upgrade due to ambiguity, potential disruptions from unclear updates, and staying on outdated versions missing improvements.
 Therefore, semantic versioning on \HF is crucial to improve user model selection, facilitate informed decision-making, and promote responsible \llm development.